-Behavioral and experimental economics, development, entrepreneurship, risk taking behavior and intertemporal preferences.
+Behavioral and experimental economics, development, entrepreneurship and intertemporal preferences.

 I have experience in laboratory experiments about imitation in risk taking and social influence in cultural-products choices.

-I am currently working on a project about the perseverance and imagination of entrepreneurs, based on an online-survey methodology.
+I have recently worked on a project about the perseverance and imagination of entrepreneurs, based on an online-survey methodology.

 I also have other ongoing projects in Economic History, about people’s basic numerical capabilities.